No. of Users / People *

 Credit stop warning on an Invoice

-Credit stop warning on an Sales Order
+Credit stop warning on a Sales Order

 Attempts to generate shipments from a Sales Order will also result in a warning.